 1. The Prophet

 Of course, no example of tolerance can be greater than that of the Prophet himself.
-When he was struggling in Mecca with a few followers, he would not raise his voice against those who heaped rubbish on him.
+When he was struggling in Makkah with a few followers, he would not raise his voice against those who heaped rubbish on him.

 When he went to Ta’if he would not curse those who stoned him.
 When he saw his beloved wife and uncle die during the years of expulsion and starvation, he would not raise his hands against those who decimated his beloved family members.
 When he entered his hometown as a conqueror, he would not seek vengeance against anyone – even the killer of his dear uncle.
 Of course, the Prophet did stand up against oppression, unprovoked aggression and injustice.
 There was a balance in his behavior that is missing from the discourse of both, those whose first instinct is to burn stuff and those who say that all provocation should be ignored.